surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 ## Refine Visualization

-To refine and enhance the data obtained, BiPlus is provided with customizing options.
+To refine and enhance the data obtained, AcuBi is provided with customizing options.
 Consider a Pie chart example, and select **Percentage** checkbox, which displays the amount of share, a customer holds in total value and display customers participating, at the bottom of the chart by selecting **Show legend** checkbox.

 Add Image